Briggens House: SOE – Station XIV - False Document Section

 This section was begun by three Polish forgers in the cellar of Briggens House, and quickly expanded when SOE obtained Britain’s most experienced printers, engravers and artists.
 This unique group was recruited and led by Commanding Officer Captain Morton Grainger Bisset, a highly specialised printer, to provide a multitude of forged documents to enable agents with false identities to operate in occupied countries without being captured.
 The passports, identity cards, work permits, ration books and driving licences needed to be perfect to fool the Nazi SS and police at border and random check-points.
 Any small discrepancy could lead to instant arrest, interrogation, torture and ultimately a firing squad.

 Documents were provided for agents such as Violette Szabo, and F. F. E. Yeo-Thomas, the 'White Rabbit'.
 The team included Scotland Yard handwriting and other printing experts to run an almost 'same-day delivery service' for documents, being able to copy documents and return them before they have been identified as missing.
 The Nazis were aware of their work.
 A study found that the forgers’ versions of ration cards were so good they could not easily be detected.
 The team also produced 43 million zloty that were dropped into occupied Poland in 1944 to disrupt the economy.
 By the war’s end, Briggens had produced 275,000 forged documents.

 Current

-In 1979 the house was converted into an hotel and conference centre with a separate golf club occupying the parkland.
+In 1979 the house was converted into a hotel and conference centre with a separate golf club occupying the parkland.
 The hotel closed its doors In 2006.
 In 2010 it reopened as a wedding venue but this did not have planning permission and was immediately closed down.
 As of November 2019 the house remains closed to the public but the golf course is still in place.